DanHutch/sweater_weather/README.md

 Sweater Weather is a Ruby on Rails API that provides Fast JsonAPI formatted endpoints for weather data, based on location.
 This app uses the Google geo-coding API to return geographical coordinates for a location, and the Dark Sky weather API to return weather data, based on coordinates.
 It was built by Dan Hutchinson (github: DanHutch) as a final solo project for Module 3 of the Back-End Engineering program at the Turing School.

-This project was built using Rails v5.2.2,  Ruby v2.4.1, and Postgresql v11.1 and comes with all the necessary gems in the Gemfile.
+This project was built using Rails v5.2.2,  Ruby v2.4.1, and PostgresQL v11.1 and comes with all the necessary gems in the Gemfile.
 After forking and cloning the repo, simply run `bundle` from the command line.

 ### Setup: